Great Vancouver Fire: Early Vancouver

 European settlement in the Vancouver area began in 1862 after Captain George Henry Richard's 1859 discovery of coal in the Burrard Inlet.
 The settlement of Granville (later Vancouver) was formed in the mid-1860s between two Burrard Inlet sawmills.
 It began as shops and hotels providing service to the workers of the mills and later their families.
 The two sawmills were Moodyville (originally Moody's Mill), opened 1863, on the Burrard Inlet north shore and Hastings Mill (originally Stamps Mill), opened 1867, on the Inlet's south shore.
 The two mills were the main employers in Granville.
 In the early 1880s, they employed between 150 and 200 workers, not including loggers and longshoremen.
 The exact numbers are unknown as many of the workers were transient unmarried men, who worked at a mill for only a few weeks at a time before moving on.
 To reach Granville required either a nine-mile journey through dense forest from the nearby larger town of New Westminster or a thirty-mile journey via the Fraser River from Fort Langley, the capital of British Columbia at the time.

-In 1885 it was announced that Granville would be the west coast terminus of the Canadian Pacific Railway.
+In 1885, it was announced that Granville would be the west coast terminus of the Canadian Pacific Railway.
 The township of Granville was incorporated as the city of Vancouver on April 6, 1886, becoming the fourth city in British Columbia.
-At the first city council election on May 3, 1886, Malcolm MacLean was elected the city's Mayor.
+At the first city council election on May 3, 1886, Malcolm MacLean was elected the city's mayor.
 The inaugural meeting of the Vancouver Volunteer Hose Company No.1 was held May 28, 1886.
 Future Vancouver blocks and streets had been marked out to the west of the city to allow for its anticipated growth.
 These had been designated by the Canadian Pacific Railway land commissioner Lachlan Hamilton.

 Demographics

 Early Vancouver attracted budding entrepreneurs who were very active in the civic politics forming the new city.
-The population of Granville grew substantially in the early to mid 1880s.
+The population of Granville grew substantially in the early to mid-1880s.
 The population and economic growth in the area in early 1886 was so significant three new newspapers were established.
 The mid-1880s also saw a change in the population from mostly unmarried men and some families with First Nations wives to an increasing number of families especially with European wives.

 Following the British victory in the Opium Wars, British colonies such as Vancouver received an influx of Chinese migrants from the provinces surrounding Canton, the sole port for foreign trade.
 Most of these migrants were employed at the Hastings Mill.
-The Canadian Paciific Railway also brought in Chinese railway workers, employed to establish the CPR terminus.
+The Canadian Pacific Railway also brought in Chinese railway workers, employed to establish the CPR terminus.